Email FacebookTwitterMenu burgerClose thin

 Most states have homestead exemptions, though they may not be homestead tax exemptions.
 States that have general homestead laws (e.g., to protect surviving spouses from creditors) may be included in the count.
 Every state except Delaware offers some kind of property tax relief for veterans or disabled veterans.

-ColoradoHomestead ExemptionQualifying seniors and disabled veterans can up to 50% of the first $200,000 of the value of their home.
+ColoradoHomestead ExemptionSeniors, disabled veterans and surviving spouses can exempt 50% of the first $200,000 of actual value.

-IowaTax Credits and ExemptionsQualifying homeowners can get a credit that “is equal to the actual tax levy on the first $4,850 of actual value.”
-Additional credits and exemptions are available for seniors, families, veterans, and the disabled.
+IowaHomestead Credit and ExemptionsQualifying homeowners can get a credit that “is equal to the actual tax levy on the first $4,850 of actual value.”
+Additional credits and exemptions are available for seniors, families, veterans, and the disabled

 KentuckyHomestead ExemptionExemptions are based on age, disability and veteran status.
-Qualifying homeowners can deduct $46,350 (for 2023-2024) “from the assessed value of the applicant’s home and property taxes are computed based upon the remaining assessment.”
+Qualifying homeowners can deduct $49,100 “from the assessed value of the applicant’s home and property taxes are computed based upon the remaining assessment.”

 LouisianaHomestead ExemptionQualifying homeowners can get a tax exemption up to $75,000 for their primary residence.
 Additional exemptions are available for veterans.